geraintpalmer/SAS-R/LabSheets/Week_03.md

     This makes use of the range function that we see in the previous lab sheet.

 3. **TICKABLE** Create a list with the first 1300 integers divisible by 3.
+What is the largest such number?

 4. There is another way of creating/manipulating lists in python called list _comprehensions_.
 The following code give the squares of the first 10 integers: